 Many Mount Pleasant homeowners don’t use their air conditioner during the winter months, which can mean it isn’t in the best shape by the time spring rolls around.
 Units that aren’t in good shape often waste electricity by running constantly or not cooling effectively.
 Consider having your unit serviced when the weather starts to warm up to help ensure it’s running as effectively as possible and saving energy.

-If you’re ready to make the switch to a smart thermostat or want a professional to take a look at your AC before the summer, call Wood Air Conditioning, Inc. today at 903-285-6550 to set up a consultation.
+If you’re ready to make the switch to a smart thermostat or want a professional to take a look at your AC before the summer, call Wood Air Conditioning & Plumbing, Inc. today at 903-285-6550 to set up a consultation.
 We’re here to help you save electricity and money this spring and summer.

 Image provided by Shutterstock